Duality between coalescence times and exit points in last-passage percolation models: Burke's property, level sets, self-duality and scaling of coalescence times

-The construction of the LPP model with boundary by using Busemann functions also allows us to interpret exit points as \emph{crossing points} of semi-infinite geodesics.
+The equivalence between the stationary LPP model with boundary and Busemann functions allows us to interpret exit points as \emph{crossing points} of semi-infinite geodesics.
 For $x,n\geq 1$, let $Z^{\downarrow}(x,n)$ denote the first point in $\gamma^{\downarrow}((x,n))$ (following the down-left orientation) that intersects $[1,x]\times\{0\}\cup\{0\}\times[1,n]$.
 Notice that this intersection has to be transversal to the axis.
 Again, to distinguish between crossings via the horizontal or the vertical axis, we introduce a non-zero integer-valued random variable $Z^{\downarrow}$ such that if $Z^{\downarrow}>0$ then the crossing point is $(Z^{\downarrow},0)$, while if $Z^{\downarrow}<0$ then the crossing point is $(0,-Z^{\downarrow})$.
 Define the \emph{crossing-point process} as

 where, for fixed $n\geq 1$,

 In \cite{CaPi}, it was proved that

 A key observation is that the coalescence time $T^{\downarrow*}_m:=T_m(\cal L^{\downarrow*})$ of the dual tree and the crossing point process $\cal Z_n^{\downarrow}$ are related by: